Metropolitan District Homeowners’ Rights Task Force

 Metro Districts Should Represent the People

-by K&J, 12 months ago
+by K&J, over 2 years ago

 I have lived in a metro district in the Sterling Ranch neighborhood of Littleton since 2018.
 The developer of the neighborhood set up a Community Authorization Board (CAB) that governs the metro districts in the neighborhood.
 Simply put, the developer has strategically set up the metro districts to retain full control until all metro districts are built out.